-As the title above suggests, whilst the revenue from such operators may be a welcome income boost, this may also be something of a ticking time bomb.
-Should the property owner wish to terminate the agreement because it wants to redevelop the building on which the electronic communications equipment is located or to relocate the equipment elsewhere, it may face resistance from the operators claiming Code Powers and refusing to move.
-Bearing in mind the well publicised (but as yet unproven) health and safety fears over such equipment, especially in residential accommodation or where there is a potential for residential development, the proliferation of such equipment on the property owner's buildings may also be a concern.
+Whilst revenue from telecoms operators may be a welcome income boost for landowners, this may also be something of a ticking time bomb.
+Should the property owner wish to terminate the agreement because it wants to redevelop the building on which the electronic communications equipment is located or to relocate the equipment elsewhere, it may face resistance from the operators claiming Code powers and refusing to move.

 What are code powers?